chris-short/devopsish.com/content/post/102/index.md

 [A Roundup of Venture Capital Firms Focused On Investing In Veterans](https://news.crunchbase.com/news/veteran-focused-investment-firms/)

-[How to stand out, and get hired, at Grace Hopper Celebration](https://www.redhat.com/en/blog/how-stand-out-and-get-hired-grace-hopper-celebration) — "Here’s how to stand out when you’re trying to leave GHC with opportunities to chart your own path in technology."
+[How to stand out, and get hired, at Grace Hopper Celebration](https://www.redhat.com/en/blog/how-stand-out-and-get-hired-grace-hopper-celebration) — "Here's how to stand out when you're trying to leave GHC with opportunities to chart your own path in technology."

 [This Chemical Is So Hot It Destroys Nerve Endings—in a Good Way](https://www.wired.com/story/resiniferatoxin/) — Wired stories like this give me a lot of hope.
 If you know  anyone working with RTX, have them give me a call.
 I've got some periphery nerve damage they can test.
 {{< adsense-inarticle >}}